wireseo/tp/docs/UserGuide.md

 ## 5. Logging into Jarvis

-The following is the prompt upon first log in, you are prompted to key in your Sourceacademy username and password:
+The following is the prompt upon first login, you are prompted to key in your Source Academy username and password:

 ![NoLoginDetails](images/userguide/loginPrompt.png)

-To log in, simply edit your log in details with the following command:
+To log in, simply edit your login details with the following command:
 <br>**Format: `edit -l u/LUMINUS_USERNAME p/LUMINUS_PASSWORD`**
 <br>Examples:
 * `edit -l u/nusstu\e1234567 p/testpassword`